ssec/sift/doc/source/configuration-default_colormaps.rst

 Configuring a Colormap and its Colorlimits Based on the Dataset Standard Name
 -------------------------------------------------------

-MTG-SIFT automatically associates a colormap and a value range to a newly loaded dataset based on the standard name of each dataset via its internal *Guidebook*.
+SIFT automatically associates a colormap and a value range to a newly loaded dataset based on the standard name of each dataset via its internal *Guidebook*.
 The colormap is applied to the values in the range, values outside this range get the first respectively last color of the colormap.